ritchie46/ritchievink.com/content/post/aws-serverless.md

 Let's go through the files one by one!

 ### Dockerfile
 In the Dockerfile we start from the Python 3.6 base image.
-If you depend on pickled files, make sure you use the same Python and library dependencies in the Dockerfile as the one you've use to train your model!
+If you depend on pickled files, make sure you use the same Python and library dependencies in the Dockerfile as the one you've used to train your model!

 The Dockerfile is fairly straightforward.
 We copy our project files in the image
 ```